Girls Scout Cookies: 2018 Flavors And Where To Buy Them

 Although the Girl Scout Cookie season is determined by each region, a majority of troops begin selling the cookies in January and the sales generally end in April.

-The Girl Scouts of the United States of America website offers several tools, which were designed to help everyone find their favorite cookies.
+The Girl Scouts website offers several tools, which were designed to help everyone find their favorite cookies.
 In addition to the website tools, the Girl Scouts recently introduced an official Girl Scout Cookie Finder app, which helps users locate the closest cookie sale booths.